[Case Study] Pidilite Industries: A No-Brainer Stock

 From the above analysis, we can conclude that Pidilite Industries in a financially and fundamentally strong company with good ‘moat’ around it.

-However, there are few other aspects that we also need to check before making any investment decision like the company’s management, shareholding pattern, mutual funds holdings, future outlooks etc. For keeping this post simple, I’ve only included a limited study here.
+However, there are a few other aspects that we also need to check before making any investment decision like the company’s management, shareholding pattern, mutual funds holdings, future outlooks etc. For keeping this post simple, I’ve only included a limited study here.
 Nevertheless, I’ll discuss the remaining aspects in upcoming posts.

 Anyways, I believe you would have got a good idea of how to study companies while researching and critical factors to check -through this short analysis.